Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Packet Acknowledgement (ACKs, ACKACKs) {#packet-acks}

-At certain intervals (see below), the SRT receiver sends an acknowledgement (ACK) that causes the acknowledged packets to be removed from the SRT sender's buffer.
+At certain intervals (see below), the SRT receiver sends an acknowledgment (ACK) that causes the acknowledged packets to be removed from the SRT sender's buffer.

 An ACK control packet contains the sequence number of the packet immediately